-The gang meets her on a camping trip, and she claims to be Onyx’ bride-to-be.
+The gang meets her on a camping trip, and she claims to be Onyx’s bride-to-be.
 She’s seeking revenge on Ryuji for his defeat of her fiancee’, but that doesn’t work out so well.

 Being that Sapphie is a ditz as well as a pushover in battle, Onyx doesn’t seem to take her too seriously – but she makes up for it in how seriously she takes herself.
-She ends up being asked in by Rose – conveniently unchaperoned for a change – to dry herself off after a self-soaking, and fulfills her role in the story – telling Rose about the dragon coming-of-age ritual.
+She ends up being asked in by Rose – conveniently unchaperoned for a change – to dry herself off after a self-soaking and fulfills her role in the storytelling Rose about the dragon’s coming-of-age ritual.

-So it looks as if this episode filled two roles – it launched the romance onto another level, and it set up the return on Onyx as the final boss.
-My question is this – knows that she’s a real teenager, does that mean Kugimiya Rie is going to turn into a Tsundere?
+So it looks as if this episode filled two roles – it launched the romance to another level, and it set up the return of Onyx as the final boss.
+My question is this: if she knows that she’s a real teenager, does that mean Kugimiya Rie is going to turn into a Tsundere?

 Dragon Crisis – Episode 11

-The penultimate episode of Dragon Crisis and things have come full circle – Onyx has come back and custody of Rose is the matter of the day, once again.
+In the penultimate episode of Dragon Crisis, things have come full circle – Onyx has come back, and custody of Rose is the matter of the day, once again.

-Turns out Sapphie inadvertently set the stage for the current sequence of events by pushing Rose to complete the coming-of-age ceremony with Ryuji.
-Apparently the problem is, Ryuji isn’t a dragon.
+It turns out Sapphie inadvertently set the stage for the current sequence of events by pushing Rose to complete the coming-of-age ceremony with Ryuji.
+Apparently, the problem is, Ryuji isn’t a dragon.

-Even worse, he’s not a human but himself a lost precious.
+Even worse, he’s not a human but a most precious.
 Or so Onyx – in non-corporeal form – tells Ryuji on the rooftop of Society HQ while Rose is strapped to a table in the lab, sweating with fever and apparently about to expire.

 Onyx tells Ryuji that only he can fix her.
-I’m not quite sure I’d believe anything Onyx tells him if I were Ryuji, but he’s desperate to save Rose so he agrees to turn Rose over to Onyx’ custody.
-The Society is none too pleased at Ryuji or Eriko for this but that’s just what happens, and Ryuji spends a rough couple of weeks depressed over what’s happening and fending off Ai’s advances as school.
+I’m not quite sure I’d believe anything Onyx tells him if I were Ryuji, but he’s desperate to save Rose, so he agrees to turn Rose over to Onyx’s custody.
+Society is none too pleased with Ryuji or Eriko for this, but that’s just what happens, and Ryuji spends a rough couple of weeks depressed over what’s happening and fending off Ai’s advances at school.

 It looks for a fleeting moment that Misaki may finally be about to confess to him, but she just wants to confront him about Rose – and finally, Moruga turns up at Ryuji’s door – with valuable information about Rose, no doubt.

 I’m disappointed the awkward, hormonal interplay between Rose and Ryuji didn’t last longer – I really enjoyed it, and the effect it was having on Eriko.
-There’s no small similarity between she and Misato Katsuragi, now I think about it – sharing the apartment with the cherry boy with the special abilities who likes to cook, acting like a slob, getting trashed on beer.
+There’s no small similarity between her and Misato Katsuragi, now that I think about it—sharing the apartment with the cherry boy with the special abilities who like to cook, acting like a slob, getting trashed on beer.